Comparing Pharma Bio Serv (PBSV) & Its Rivals

-Pharma Bio Serv (OTCMKTS: PBSV) is one of 26 public companies in the “Management consulting services” industry, but how does it weigh in compared to its peers?
-We will compare Pharma Bio Serv to similar companies based on the strength of its earnings, risk, valuation, profitability, institutional ownership, dividends and analyst recommendations.
+Pharma Bio Serv (OTCMKTS: PBSV) is one of 26 publicly-traded companies in the “Management consulting services” industry, but how does it contrast to its competitors?
+We will compare Pharma Bio Serv to similar companies based on the strength of its profitability, institutional ownership, valuation, earnings, risk, analyst recommendations and dividends.

-Pharma Bio Serv pays an annual dividend of $0.08 per share and has a dividend yield of 7.3%.
-Pharma Bio Serv pays out -133.3% of its earnings in the form of a dividend.
-As a group, “Management consulting services” companies pay a dividend yield of 1.5% and pay out 35.4% of their earnings in the form of a dividend.
-Pharma Bio Serv is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.

 Analyst Recommendations

-This is a breakdown of current ratings and price targets for Pharma Bio Serv and its peers, as provided by MarketBeat.
+This is a summary of current recommendations for Pharma Bio Serv and its competitors, as reported by MarketBeat.com.

 |Sell Ratings